Willard Van Orman Quine

 - Theodore Kaczynski (aka the unabomber)

 Quine's cartography logo

-(please e-mail the webmaster: if you have copies of these papers, no copies of the published versions are currently known in the Quine archives or elsewhere.
-JS is seeking them; scanned images would be much appreciated)
+(please e-mail the webmaster: if you have a copy of this paper.
+No copy of the published version is currently known in the Quine archives or elsewhere.
+JS is seeking it; scanned images would be much appreciated)

 - Quine, W.V.
 1979.
 "Clauses and classes" Bulletin d'Information, Societe Francaise de Logique, Methodologie et Philosophie des Sciences 6: 23-29 [A scan of the actual publication (or even a copy of the text) would be appreciated].

 (please e-mail the webmaster: with answers to the unresolved questions)